NoorAdinTirhi/carDealership/README.md

 ## Created Fragments
 ### NavigationMenuFragment:
-    contains buttons to fulfil all the options required by the spec, e.g. Home, reserved, special offers .....
+    contains buttons to fulfil all the options required by the spec, e.g. Home, reserved, special offers .....(currently the buttons will send you to empty activities that we need to implement)

     also contains textViews that give a description to where each button leads
 ### InputFieldsFragment: